 Well, the producer finally convinced Lane to do the voice, but the actor had two stipulations: he didn’t want an acting credit, and he wanted his part in the series kept a big secret.
 He wanted absolutely no association with the TV show.
 That wasn’t exactly using good horse sense, however, because Mister Ed ended up being a top-rated series during its six-year run, and is now considered a cult classic.

 The scheming-but-lovable Mister Ed was so popular, in fact, that some of the biggest stars of the time wanted to play opposite the horse.
-A few who came on the show, playing themselves, included Clint Eastwood, Zsa Zsa Gabor, and George Burns.
+A few who came on the show, playing themselves, included Clint Eastwood, Zsa Zsa Gabor, George Burns and baseball great Leo Durocher.
 And today — five decades later — people still fondly remember Mister Ed.
 He’s immortal, so to speak.
 Rocky Lane?
 Not so much.
 We’d never heard of him before we researched the show.

 After Mister Ed became a hit, Lane decided he wanted that screen credit after all.
 Too late!
 The show was already crediting Mister Ed as playing himself — and the producers didn’t want to spoil the fun for all the kids watching by saying otherwise!
 Snort!

 Horses may have been beneath Rocky Lane in all those westerns — literally — but doing Ed’s voice, as the actor realized too late, was not.
 Too bad he didn’t come off his high horse sooner!
 (Sorry.)
 Moral: lighten up.
 Don’t take yourself TOO seriously.
 And above all, stay humble, no matter how much success you encounter.
 Dream big, but don’t get too big for your dreams!
 “For those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
 (Luke 14:11 NLT)